-Through the Spotlight Initiative, 11 women graduated as chefs.
+Through the Spotlight Initiative, 11 women were trained and graduated as professional chefs.
 The training helped the women to learn about the relationship between economic hardship and GBV issues.
 These issues have been addressed by creating a social enterprise project that addresses the professional development of women affected by GBV through professional culinary skills development, nutrition education, and financial literacy.
 A Virtual Restaurant was launched at an event.
 Notable people at the event were guests from the French, Japanese Embassy and two Counsellors from the municipality.
 The Virtual restaurant will allow the women to sell food and generate income to support their families.